Last Two Days of Mirror of Judgement: Michelangelo Pistoletto at the Serpentine Gallery

-Here, Michelangelo stretches the normal limitations of cardboard, highlighting it not only as the central figure in the show, but also creating it as the architecture within the architecture.
-It has transformed the Serpentine gallery as a living, breathing and intimate space.
+Here, Michelangelo stretches the normal limitations of cardboard, highlighting it not only as the central figure in the show but also creating it as the architecture within the architecture.
+It has transformed the Serpentine gallery into a living, breathing and intimate space.

 Apart from rolls and rolls and winding maze of cardboard, there are large-scale mirrors that welcome the visitor when they arrive at specific corners of sacred space that pay homage to different religions.
-There is a prayer mat, a life-size Buddha, a Gothic prayer-kneeler in front of these mirrors which invite the viewer to explore their reflection as well contemplate on deeper religious truths, or perhaps the labyrinth of life itself.
+There is a prayer mat, a life-size Buddha, and a Gothic prayer kneeler in front of these mirrors which invite the viewer to explore their reflection as well contemplate deeper religious truths, or perhaps the labyrinth of life itself.

-I found myself gazing at my own self several times, contemplating my place not just as a viewer but as a participant of the installation, discovering that each angle I took reveals a new nook, a new corner, a new perspective.
+I found myself gazing at my own self several times, contemplating my place not just as a viewer but as a participant in the installation, discovering that each angle I took revealed a new nook, a new corner, a new perspective.